Zanthra/GTTS/Readme.txt

 /c game.speed = {target-ups} / 60
 /c game.player.character.character_crafting_speed_modifier = 60 / {target-ups} - 1

-This mod does not adjust the day length as that is more complicated than you may imagine, so the day length will be longer or shorter than normal.
-You can use another mod to adjust the day length to your prefered duration.

 I would love to get in touch with anyone who would be interested in trying this in multiplayer to check compatability or look for any bugs.
 Let me know.